NishanthPrasath/YTDigest-Enhanced-Video-Experience/README.md

 ## Tech Deliverables

-- The overall architecture involves storing data into AWS S3 buckets
+- The overall architechture uses FastAPI to create RestAPI endpoints & data storage in AWS S3 buckets
 - Using Whisper API to transcribe/translate audio based on Language
 - Topic-wise chapter timestamp generation using GPT3.5-turbo and GPT-davinci Models
 - Comment sentiment analysis using YouTube and GPT3.5-turbo API